jviperen/dutch-cukes/README.md

 DutchCukes
 ==========

-Dutch Gherkin Cucumber Project based on the jvm.cukes.parralel project.
+Dutch Gherkin Cucumber Project based on SharedDriver

 Pleae use Cucumber as a collaboration tool and not just as a testing tool.
 Read following : https://cucumber.pro/blog/2014/03/03/the-worlds-most-misunderstood-collaboration-tool.html

 How to run tests (from root dir)